 Mike Tyson v Peter McNeeley marked the return of Tyson after four years.
 Thus, generating 1.55 Million sales on PPV.
 This is said to be the eighth highest PPV selling match in the history of Boxing.

 Floyd Mayweather vs Miguel Cotto – 1.5 Million

 There is a reason why they called Floyd Mayweather “Money”.
 You should not be surprised to see him on our list again and again.
 Eight counts and he is back again on our list.
 In 2012, Floyd Mayweather buckled up against Miguel Cotto with WBA Super & WBC Diamond Light middleweight titles on the line at MGM Grand Garden Arena in Las Vegas, Nevada.
 This fight lasted for 12 rounds and The Pretty Boy was declared the winner by unanimous decision.

 The Fight recorded 1.5 Million sales on PPV.
 Therefore, it is listed as the 9th highest Grossing Boxing Match in terms of Pay Per View Buys.

 Manny Pacquiao v Juan Manuel Marquez III – 1.4 Million

-From 2004 to 2011, Many Pacquiao and Juan Manuel Marquez boxed each other in a series of three fights in 2004, 2008 and 2011.
-The third bout Many Pacquiao vs Juan Manuel Marquez third fight in 2011, marked 1.4 Million buys on PPV.
+From 2004 to 2011, Manny Pacquiao and Juan Manuel Marquez boxed each other in a series of three fights in 2004, 2008, and 2011.
+The third bout Manny Pacquiao vs Juan Manuel Marquez’s third fight in 2011, marked 1.4 Million buys on PPV.
 Though, Pacquiao won the fight by a close decision.
-But, this fight generated 88.5 Million Dollars as a total revenue in sales.
+But, this fight generated 88.5 Million Dollars as total revenue in sales.

-Thus, this the 10th and the last highest PPV Boxing match on our list.
+Thus, this is the 10th and the last highest PPV Boxing match on our list.